 outcomes than do students who have only a high school diploma.
 The

 resources on this page are designed to assist you and your team as you

 plan for postsecondary education/training.

-ACT – Services for Students with Disabilities ACT
+ACT – Services for Students with Disabilities

 is committed to serving students with disabilities by providing

 reasonable accommodations appropriate to the student's diagnosis.
 ACT

 has established policies regarding documentation of an applicant's

 Council for Exceptional Children

 GEAR UP Kentucky